IchhaOberoi/PowerBI_ECommerce/README.md

 ## DashBoard Building

 The project culminated in the creation of a comprehensive, interactive Power BI dashboard.
-The dashboards incorporated slicers, filters, and page navigation to enhance interactivity and user experience.
+The dashboard incorporated slicers, filters, and page navigation to enhance interactivity and user experience.

 ![image](https://github.com/user-attachments/assets/55036164-cb90-41f0-896c-be27f589f547)